-- During the semester, students will write and revise three (3) researched argumentative essays representing different rhetorical approaches, such as proposal, rebuttal, definition, evaluation, etc.
+- During the semester, students will write and revise three (3) researched argumentative essays representing different rhetorical approaches, such as proposal, rebuttal, definition, causation, evaluation, etc.

 - Two (2) of those three (3) essays go into the portfolio; students should have a choice as to which essays go into the portfolio.

 - For each short essay, an early and a revised draft will be provided to demonstrate responsiveness to feedback.

 - The short, argumentative essays must incorporate 2-4 sources, in-text citation, and a References section.

 - The essays should range in length from 1,000 to 1,300 words.A visual rhetoric assignmentThis requirement can be met by the analysis or the creation of a visual argument at the discretion of the instructor.An annotated bibliographyThe annotated bibliography should contain 10-15 sources.
 While sources that students used in their essays should be included in this bibliography, all entries on the bibliography might not have been used in the students’ essays.
 The bibliography should include a variety of types of sources, from traditional academic sources to popular sources, including multi-media sources.Reflective statementThe reflective statement should focus on the First-Year Writing Program’s five core values listed below and explain how the student has met the course expectations for these goals.

 - Core Value I: Understand that writing is a practice that involves a multi-stage, recursive, and social process.
 (In particular, students should address how they have engaged in self-directed revision.)